SamLBuck/Event-Bingo/infrastructure/infrastructure-readme.md

 *  **--webapp**:  This will compile the Flutter web application in the `web` folder and store the compiled resources in `src/main/resources/static/app`.
 This file will be acessible from the project's domain using a URL like **https://domain.hopesoftware.institute/app/index.html**.
 * **--server**:  This will compile the Spring Boot project in the `server` folder, storing the compiled resources in `server\target`.
 This folder is referenced by the `Dockerfile` which is used to create the Docker image which is deployed to AWS.

+You can control the default for whether the web application is built by changing the value of the property `compile.webapp` in `cdk.json`.

-The default values for both of these properties is set to 1, meaning they will be built unless you specify otherwise by passing the arguments `--no-webapp` / `--no-server`, respectively.
+You can also specify that these components should not be built during a specific deployment by passing the arguments `--no-webapp` / `--no-server`, respectively.
+Command line arguments override the values in `cdk.json`.